sjfke/nonbleedingedge/outdated/python.rst

         sys.exit(0)

-While certain statements have to occur in the correct sequence, many do not, for example the `import` can appear at various places.
-The above format is a good starting basis:
+While certain statements must occur in the correct sequence, many do not, for example the `import` can appear at various places.
+The above format is a good basis for starting:

     * Import the required modules, ``import``
     * Define the functions, ``def``